rheikvaneyck/rnexus/README.md

 Dependencies
 ------------

 The application presents the data read from the TFA Nexus weather station.
 The tool used for accessing the data via the USB port is **t923tool** from Sven John ( http://te923.fukz.org/ ). **t923tool** reads the data from other weather stations as well, e.g. it supports most weather stations based on Hideki weather station like IROX Pro X, Mebus TE923.
-Though, this tool has some restrictions with the TFA Nexus (reads only max ~770 entries from memory and doesn't read the solar sensor), the tool is still very usefull.

 Download te923tool from Sven's website and compile the source: (You should have the libusb-dev installed).